cedricwalter/cedricwalter.github.io/_posts/_joomla/2009-12-10-module-nimbus-for-joomla-tags-of-phil-taylor.md

 ![nimbusex2](images/stories/nimbusex2_5.png "nimbusex2")

-If you would like to use the same tag cloud as the one I am using at the bottom of this page, you will be please by the release of this new module for #Joomla! call **Nimbus**.
+If you would like to use the same tag cloud as the one I am using at the bottom of this page, you will be please by the release of this new module for #Joomla! call Nimbus.

 I came across [Joomulus](http://extensions.joomla.org/extensions/6493/details) module a while ago, it goes through your #Joomla! articles content and create a tag cloud:

-> A **tag cloud** or word cloud (or weighted list in visual design) is a visual depiction of user-generated tags, or simply the word content of a site, used typically to describe the content of web sites.
+> A tag cloud or word cloud (or weighted list in visual design) is a visual depiction of user-generated tags, or simply the word content of a site, used typically to describe the content of web sites.
 Tags are usually single words and are typically listed alphabetically, and the importance of a tag is shown with font size or color.

-This is the solution you are looking for, and you should not need to read any further if you DO NOT USE **[Joomla!
-Tags from Phil Taylor](http://www.joomla-tags.com).**
+This is the solution you are looking for, and you should not need to read any further if you DO NOT USE [Joomla!
+Tags from Phil Taylor](http://www.joomla-tags.com).

 But I am using a proprietary tagging solutions since 2 years that I like very much: #Joomla Tags from Phil Taylor